MicrosoftDocs/power-automate-docs/articles/enhance-business-process-flows-branching.md

  ![Flow chart showing the steps in an example process to prevent information disclosure](media/example-car-sales-flow-chart-process-prevent-information-disclosure.png "Flow chart showing the steps in an example process to prevent information disclosure")

- In this scenario, the bank loan officer needs access to the Request record, but the loan officer shouldn’t have any visibility into the investigation of the request.
+ In this scenario, the bank loan officer needs access to the Request row, but the loan officer shouldn’t have any visibility into the investigation of the request.
 At first glance, it looks that we can easily do this by assigning the loan officer a security role that specifies no access to the Investigation table.
 But, let’s look at the example in more detail and see if this is really true.

  Let’s say that a customer puts in the loan request for over $60,000 to the bank.
 The loan officer reviews the request in the first stage.
 If the branching rule that checks if the amount owed to the bank will exceed $50,000 is satisfied, the next stage in the process is to investigate if the request is fraudulent.
 If it’s determined that this is indeed a case of fraud, the process moves on to taking a legal action against the requestor.
 The loan officer shouldn’t have visibility into the two investigative stages as the officer doesn’t have access to the Investigation table.

- However, if the loan officer opens the Request record, all would be able to see the entire end-to-end process.
+ However, if the loan officer opens the Request row, all would be able to see the entire end-to-end process.
 Not only will the loan officer be able to see the fraud investigation stage, but she’ll also be able to identify the outcome of the investigation by having been able to see the Legal Action stage in the process.
 Also, the officer will be able to preview the steps in the investigative stages by choosing the stage.
 While the loan officer won’t be able to see the data or the step completion status, she’ll be able to identify the potential actions that were taken against the submitter of the request during the investigation and legal action stages.

  In this process flow, the loan officer will be able to see the Fraud Investigation and Legal Action stages, which constitutes an improper information disclosure.
 We recommend paying special attention to the information that may become disclosed due to branching.
 In our example, split the process into two separate processes, one for the request processing and another one for the fraud investigation, to prevent the information disclosure.
 The process for the loan officer will look like this: